LinuxDroidMaster/Termux-Desktops/Documentation/native/termux_native.md

 ## 💻 Running Windows programs on Termux native (XFCE Desktop + Mobox): <a name=mobox-with-desktop></a>
 > [!IMPORTANT]
-> All this process is explaining in the folowing [video](https://www.youtube.com/watch?v=SfCKHWUwAr0).
+> This whole process is explained in the following [video](https://www.youtube.com/watch?v=SfCKHWUwAr0).
 I highly recommend looking at it first

 First of all you need to install Mobox (follow instructions from the official repository): https://github.com/olegos2/mobox